itohio/EasyRobot/pkg/core/math/primitive/fp32/OPS.md

 This document catalogs all primitive operations implemented in the `fp32` package, organized by category. **Deprecated functions are marked for removal** in v2.0.0 as part of the tensor/fp32 consolidation effort.

 **⚠️ IMPORTANT**: 11 functions are deprecated and will be removed in v2.0.0.
-See `tensor/CONSOLIDATION_PLAN.md` for migration guidance.
+These are thin wrappers that call `generics` package functions directly.
+See `GENERIC_OPS_MIGRATION_PLAN.md` for migration guidance.
+Use `generics.Elem*Strided[float32]` functions directly instead.

 ## Table of Contents